luigif/SimpleUser-Silex2/README.md

-**This is a version of Jason Grimes Simple User which has been modified to work with Silex 2.0 rather than SIlex 1.3..
+**This is a version of Jason Grimes Simple User which has been modified to work with Silex 2.0.
-Both the source code and the unit tests have been modified and the unit tests complete successfully.**

 #Simple User Provider for Silex